Understanding the neutrino mass constraints achievable by combining CMB lensing and spectroscopic galaxy surveys: Conclusions

 In combinations of galaxy clustering and CMB lensing measurements, the galaxy power spectrum is a much more powerful probe of $M_\nu$.
-However, as $\tau$ is better constrained, the information provided by CMB lensing will become redundant in neutrino mass constraints.
+As $\tau$ is better constrained, much of the information provided by CMB lensing will become redundant in neutrino mass constraints.
 The constraints provided by the full galaxy power spectrum will also become increasingly cosmology-dependent as $\tau$ becomes better known.
 BAO-only constraints become more robust when combined with CMB lensing but waste a lot of valuable information.
 The constraints extracted through the effects of free-streaming on the power spectrum, on the other hand, are cosmology-independent and independent of $\tau$.
-They are also stronger than those from BAO measurements and CMB lensing combined for all models apart from the simplest ($\Lambda$CDM+$M_\nu$), in which case they are just slightly weaker with our current calculation method.
-Using a slightly more conservative prior on $\tau$ (we use $\sigma(\tau)=0.008$), the free-streaming constraints can become stronger than those from BAOs and CMB lensing for all models.
-Using the current Planck temperature power spectrum, the forecasted Simons Observatory E-mode polarisation spectrum and the free-streaming signals extracted from the Euclid galaxy power spectrum, reliable 1-$\sigma$ constraints on $M_\nu$ of approximately 0.06 eV can be achieved.
+Using the current Planck temperature power spectrum, the forecasted Simons Observatory E-mode polarisation spectrum and the free-streaming signals extracted from the Euclid galaxy power spectrum, reliable 1-$\sigma$ constraints on $M_\nu$ of approximately 0.09 eV can be achieved.
+This can improve to 0.08 eV if the free-streaming signature from CMB lensing information is included.

 Throughout this work, we have assumed a maximum scale of $k=0.2~h$ Mpc$^{-1}$ and a linear bias model.
 In reality, reaching these small scales with future surveys may require us to have non-linear bias effects well under control.
 Possible degeneracies between the effects of massive neutrinos and non-linear bias on the power spectrum will be a focus of our upcoming work.